sdorsher/CPP-General-Relativity-wave-equation-simulation/README.md

 Ignoring details about output, the rest of the program works something like this: main.cpp calls rk4lowstorage in Evolution.cpp with every time step.
-That, in turn, evaluates the right hand side of the the differential equation in Grid::characteristicFlux and Grid::RHS with every sub-time step.
+That, in turn, evaluates the right hand side of the the differential equation in DiffEq::characteristicFlux and DiffEq::RHS with every sub-time step.
 This is used to advance the time step in the Runga Kutta routine.